W A R ADIKYRIE

 By Friday, enough had been raised that Kyrie was safe

-Kyrie next went into quarantine at Cindy Kingsboro's farm in Manheim
+Kyrie next went into quarantine at Cindy Noll's farm in Manheim

 PA.
 Cindy sent many updates, photos and videos over the three weeks that Kyrie

-will be doing that duty now!) and has a very sweet, somewhat timid personality.
-She may have been
+duty now!) and has a very sweet, somewhat timid personality.
+She probably had

-taken to auction due to her left hind leg, which is swollen.
+taken to auction due to her left hind leg, which was swollen.
 Once Kyrie

 was seen by our vet we learned the swelling is from

-scar tissue due to an old, badly healed supensory injury.
+scar tissue due to an old, badly healed suspensory injury.
 She is not currently

 It's always wise to isolate new horses until you are sure they are not